Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/codingconvention.rst

 headers are 'hidden' in sub-directories with name *impl*.

 Statements with strong side effects should be avoided in header files.
-``using`` statements must not be used at global scope of the scope of the *shark* namespace in header files.
+``using`` statements must not be used at global scope or the scope of the *shark* namespace in header files.
 Definition of names by means of ``#define`` statements should be avoided where possible.